Best restaurant funding companies

 What is the best funding for a restaurant?

 It depends on your need — a merchant cash advance for fast working capital, equipment financing for a new oven or walk-in, a term loan for a build-out, or an SBA loan for a second location.
-A broker matches the right one across 50+ restaurant-friendly lenders.
+A broker matches the right one across the right funders.
 See our restaurant funding guide.

 Can I get restaurant funding with bad credit?